 CSA covers a range of commodities including wheat, barley, canola, lupins, apples, almonds, beef and sheep.
 It will soon cover up to 90 per cent of Australian producers.

 CSA is being developed in partnership with the Bureau of Meteorology, FarmLink Research and the Australian Government's Future Drought Fund.

-CSA will help to reduce the impacts of drought and climate change in future.
+CSA aims to help to reduce the impacts of drought and climate change on farmers.